richardpct/docker-hugo/README.md

 Docker

 # Usage
-I wrote a Makefile for handling the life cycle of images and containers, the syntax is as follows:
+I wrote a Makefile to handle the life cycle of images and containers, the syntax is as follows:

+## Getting help
+    $ make help

 ## Building the image
     $ make build